WadeBarnes/indy-node/docs/source/NewNetwork/CLIInstall.md

    NOTE: the openssl path needs to match what you currently have on your system

 9. Run  > `ls /usr/local/Cellar/openssl/`
-   Note the name of the directory shown (mine is 1.0.2p but latest is 1.0.2q)
+   Note the name of the directory shown (the example below shows 1.0.2p but the latest version is 1.1.1l)

    Use this directory in place of the one listed below in your .profile file